srujana-7/Spring-Microservices/README.md

 5.A Gateway server created to route requests from client or REST API requests to appropriate microservice.
 6.Distributed log tracing system implemented using zipkin.

-Developed on Spring Tool Suite, database is MySQL.